 He went on stage in the early 1920's but when he decided to try to break into the movies, he found the going rough.
 He wrote and published a pamphlet which he entitled, The Case for Kenneth MacDonald.
 This self-promoting booklet was distributed to all the studios and finally caught the attention of studio executives.
 His first feature was a Western, SLOW AS LIGHTNING in 1923.
 He worked steadily throughout the thirties in a variety of roles.
 In addition to playing a mustachioed villain in Westerns and other films, he often appeared in short subjects made by The Three Stooges and Hugh Herbert.

 He became a regular fixture at Columbia studios portraying villains in cowboy star Charles Starrett's series of Westerns.
 He had a suave demeanor and an excellent rich voice.
 He played con men, crooked lawyers, gang leaders, etc. He semi-retired in 1955.
 Television was just coming on strong and, thanks to his work with the Three Stooges, he landed a role as a Superior Court Judge in the popular PERRY MASON series.
 It seems Sam White, whose brother Jules was in charge of many of the Stooges comedies, was a member of the Perry Mason production team.
 Sam remembered MacDonald and suggested him for the role of the judge.
 The series ran initially from 1957 to 1966 and MacDonald was part of it for most of that run.
 This is the role for which he will be most remembered.

 During his career he appeared in several major movies including, THE CAINE MUTINY, THE TEN COMMANDMENTS and RETURN TO PEYTON PLACE.
-He made his last film in 1967.
-It was an Audie Murphy western, 40 GUNS TO ABILENE.
+He made his last film in 1967, the Audie Murphy western 40 GUNS TO ABILENE.
 Kenneth MacDonald appeared in over 150 films during his long career.
 At least a third of these were Westerns.
 He played with such Western stars as Randolph Scott, Rod Cameron, Buster Crabbe, Jock Mahoney and fellow Hoosiers Allan Lane, Chubby Johnson and Forrest Tucker.